Sakamoto family murder: Aftermath

 As reported by NHK in 2015, the Tokyo metropolitan police had received a tip that an Aum member was involved in the murder, and in 1991 launched an investigation into the cult's facilities in the city.
 However, the investigation was shut down after two months due to the murder having been committed in Yokohama, outside of the jurisdiction of the Tokyo police.

 Evidence of Aum Shinrikyo's involvement in the murders was uncovered six years after the murder, after a number of senior followers were arrested on other charges, most notably in connection with the Tokyo subway attack.
 All of those implicated in the Sakamoto murders received death sentences.
 The court found that the murder was committed by order of the group's founder, Shoko Asahara, although not all of the perpetrators testified to this effect, and Asahara denied involvement.
 Asahara's legal team claims that blaming him is an attempt to shift personal responsibility to a higher authority.

-After the culpability of Tokyo Broadcasting System in the murders was uncovered, the network was swamped with complaints and eventually the company's president would resign.
+After the culpability of Tokyo Broadcasting System in the murders was uncovered, the network was swamped with complaints and eventually the company's president resigned.

 Trial, conviction, and sentencing of the perpetrators

 Following the Tokyo attacks, police charged Aum members Hideo Murai, Tomomasa Nakagawa, Kazuaki Okazaki, and Satoro Hashimoto with the murder of the Sakamoto family.
 Okazaki's trial was the shortest, as he pleaded guilty to all charges.
-Murai never made it to trial, as he was stabbed to death by a Korean assassin in April 1995 as he was being transferred by police.
+Murai never made it to trial, as he was stabbed to death by a yakuza-affiliated Zainichi Korean assassin in April 1995 as he was being transferred by police.
 Okazaki was found guilty in October 1998.
 In 2000, the last two perpetrators, Nakagawa and Hashimoto, were convicted of the murders.
 On July 25, 2000, Okazaki, Nakagawa, and Hashimoto were sentenced to death.
 On 28 July 2000, Kiyohide Hayakawa was sentenced to death for his role in the murder.

 In 2017, Nakagawa published a memoir from prison in which he renounced his Aum beliefs, apologized to the families of his victims, and referred to Aum leader Shoko Asahara as a "criminal".

 Following the 2017 death of Kim Jong-nam (the half-brother of North Korean leader Kim Jong-un), Nakagawa wrote a letter from prison in which he expressed his belief that Kim Jong-nam had died from VX poisoning, quantities of which Aum Shinrikyo had produced and used in the 1990s.

 Nakagawa was executed on July 6, 2018, while Okazaki and Hashimoto were executed on July 26, 2018 (18 years and one day after being sentenced).